sentinel-official/sentinel/README.md

 Considering the use of TenderMint for the development of the Service Chain, swap of Sentinel Service Tokens ($SENT-SST) will be initially with $SENT.
 Given the possiblities and opportunities on the Cosmos Network and various Zones within, the Sentinel Mixer can also swap various tokens and assets developed on TenderMint and within Cosmos.

-What are we upto right now?
+What are we up to right now?
 -

 Currently we have worked on and released the **Sentinel Desktop Client - Alpha (v0.0.2)** which can be downloaded from here: